-Agilists are generalising specialists… Scrum teams are the “Special Forces” versions of software development teams because they are multi-skilled and cross-functional – small enough to have all of the skills they will need but not too large so they remain agile.
+Agilists are generalizing specialists… Scrum teams are the “Special Forces” versions of software development teams because they are multi-skilled and cross-functional – small enough to have all of the skills they will need but not too large so they remain agile.

-In fact, the special forces analogy continues because in Agile, we talk about “T-shaped” teams where team members have more than one skill, just like in special forces patrols.
+In fact, the special forces analogy continues because, in Agile, we talk about “T-shaped” teams where team members have more than one skill, just like in special forces patrols.
 If one team member of a special forces patrol becomes unavailable, then the idea is that the whole team is not compromised.

-In Agile teams, whilst the situation is less “life and death” (although it does not feel like it sometimes!) team members are cross functional so that we limit the amount of times we need to go outside of the team to get the work done.
+In Agile teams, whilst the situation is less “life and death” (although it does not feel like it sometimes!) team members are cross-functional so that we limit the amount of times we need to go outside of the team to get the work done.
 The other benefit is that we continuously learn and improve from each other and as a team.

 It’s a Brave New (Agile) World

 As we look at the job market over the coming months, we are likely to see more permanent and contract roles specifying Agile skills and there is certainly great opportunity to be realized with those with Agile and Scrum qualifications.
-That being said, many traditional roles are not, at first glance, part of the Agile vision, so Project Managers, Business Analysts and others are naturally wondering where they fit in.
+That being said, many traditional roles are not, at first glance, part of the Agile vision, so Project Managers, Business Analysts, and others are naturally wondering where they fit in.

 Many larger organizations are experiencing transformations at the moment and businesses of all sizes are trying to figure out how Agile works at scale.
 We are seeing job postings for hybrid roles such as Scrum Master/Project Manager and Agile Business Analyst, Agile Delivery Manager, and Agile Coach/Scrum Master as the job market struggles to understand the roles and the differentiated responsibilities within an Agile environment.